Dispersik-com/solar_system_models/README.md

 ## Scientific Clarifications:

-This work does not claim to be scientifically accurate and is created just for fun.
+This work does not claim to be scientifically accurate and is created **just for fun**.

 Therefore, the following clarifications are made: